nikam-shreyas/QnA-App-from-FAQs/README.md

 **Customizing Data:**

-- Replace the provided `faq.csv` file with your own CSV file containing question-answer pairs.
+- Replace the provided `FAQ.csv` file with your own CSV file containing question-answer pairs.
 - Alternatively, edit the `CSV_FILE_PATH` variable in `streamlit_ui.py` to point to your desired CSV file.

 **Troubleshooting:**